itzmetanjim/py-positron/README.md

 **PyPositron** is a Python-powered desktop app framework that lets you build cross-platform apps using HTML, CSS, and Python—just like Electron, but with Python as the backend.
 Write your UI in HTML/CSS, add interactivity with Python, and run your app natively!

+**PyPositron is currently in alpha stage.** It is not yet ready for production use, but you can try it out and contribute to its development.
+See more in [Contributing](#contributing).

 ## Features

 - Build desktop apps using HTML and CSS.
-- Use Python for backend logic.
+- Use Python for backend and frontend logic. (with support for both Python and JS)
+- Use any HTML/CSS framework (like Bootstrap, Tailwind, etc.) for your UI.
+- Use any HTML builder UI for your app (like Bootstrap Studio, Pinegrow, etc)
+- Use JS for compatibility with existing HTML/CSS frameworks.
+- Use AI tools for generating your UI without needing proprietary system prompts- simply tell it to generate HTML/CSS/JS UI for your app.
 - Virtual environment support.
-- Effecient installer creation for easy distribution (the installer automatically finds an existing browser instead of installing a new one for every app like Electron.JS).
+- Efficient installer creation for easy distribution (that does not exist yet) (The installer automatically finds an existing browser instead of installing a new one for every app like Electron.JS).

 ## Quick Start